C-memory-object-model-study-group/c-mom-sg/notes/cmom-0006-2021-03-08-clarifying-uninitialised-reads-v5.md

 It would also make the N1793 Fig.4 printhexdigit not useful when applied to an uninitialised structure member.

+Option 1a is implemented in the Cerberus C semantics, so we have experience of working through all the details.

 ### Q54 Must unspecified values be considered daemonically for identification of other possible undefined behaviours?